harschware/livy-client/README.md

-# Simple Spark
+# Simple Spark Livy Client

-A template maven project for Java Spark.
+A template maven project for running a Spark job on a Spark Livy Server.